Mauritania

 Background

-The Berber and Bafour people were among the first to settle in what is now Mauritania.
+The Amazigh and Bafour people were among the first to settle in what is now Mauritania.
 Originally a nomadic people, they were among the first in recorded history to convert from a nomadic to agricultural lifestyle.
 These groups account for roughly one third of Mauritania’s ethnic makeup.
-The remainder of Mauritania’s ethnic groups derive from former enslaved peoples and Sub-Saharan ethnic groups originating mainly from the Senegal River Valley.
-These three groups are organized according to a strict caste system with deep ethnic divides that still exist today.
+The remainder of Mauritania’s ethnic groups derive from Sub-Saharan ethnic groups originating mainly from the Senegal River Valley, including descendants of former enslaved peoples.
+These three groups are organized according to a strict caste system with deep ethnic divides that impact access to resources and power dynamics.

 A former French colony, Mauritania achieved independence from France in 1960.
-Mauritania initially began as a single-party, authoritarian regime and saw 49 years of dictatorships, flawed elections, failed attempts at democracy, and military coups.
-Ould Abdel AZIZ led the last coup in 2008, and was elected president in 2009 and reelected in 2014.
+Mauritania initially began as a single-party, authoritarian regime and experienced 49 years of dictatorships, flawed elections, failed attempts at democracy, and military coups.
+Ould Abdel AZIZ led the last coup in 2008, was elected president in 2009, and was reelected in 2014.
 Mohamed Ould Cheikh GHAZOUANI was elected president in 2019, and his inauguration marked the first peaceful transition of power from one democratically elected president to another, solidifying Mauritania’s status as an emerging democracy.
 International observers recognized the elections as relatively free and fair.
+President GHAZOUANI is seeking re-election in June 2024 for a second, and final, five-year term.

-The country is working to address a continuing practice of slavery and its vestiges.
+The country is working to address vestigial practices of slavery and its hereditary impacts.
 Mauritania officially abolished slavery in 1981, but the practice was not criminalized until 2007.
-Between 2005 and 2011, Al-Qaeda in the Islamic Maghreb (AQIM) launched a series of attacks killing American and foreign tourists and aid workers, attacking diplomatic and government facilities, and ambushing Mauritanian soldiers and gendarmes.
+Between 2005 and 2011, Al-Qaeda in the Islamic Maghreb (AQIM) launched a series of attacks killing western tourists and aid workers, attacking diplomatic and government facilities, and ambushing Mauritanian soldiers and gendarmes.
 Although Mauritania has not seen an attack since 2011, AQIM and similar groups remain active in the Sahel region.

 Visit the Definitions and Notes page to view a description of each topic.